nih-fmrif/MLT_Body_Part_Segmentation/README.md

 # DNN-based Human Body Part Segmentation Tool for Images of Natural Scenes

 For details, please refer to the accompanying arxiv docuemt ().
+If you use this tool in a publication, please cite the arxiv document.

 # Setup